Advice for families

 - Schools will not promote or sanction social activities organised by others prior to 12 November and where the COVID-19 Safety Plan has not been followed.

-- Limit attendance to Year 12 students and supervising staff only.
+- Attendance is limited to the student cohort and supervising staff only.

 - If the venue has the capacity, the school can decide to allow the attendance of external visitors such as partners, DJs, and photographers.
 The school will need to consider and follow the current safety guidelines which includes: